Board-Certified Urologist

 Several newer procedures aim to preserve ejaculatory function — a major concern for sexually active men:

-- Rezūm (water vapour therapy): Steam is injected into the prostate, causing targeted cell death and shrinkage over weeks.
+• Rezūm (water vapor therapy): Steam is injected into the prostate, causing targeted cell death and shrinkage over weeks.
 Preserves ejaculation in most.
-Takes 2–4 weeks for symptom improvement
+Takes 2–4 weeks for symptom improvement.

 Open prostatectomy (simple prostatectomy)

-Reserved for very large prostates (>80–100 ml) in centres where HoLEP is not available.
+Reserved for very large prostates (over 80–100 mL) in centers where HoLEP is not available.
 An abdominal incision is made and the adenoma is shelled out by hand.
 Highly effective but carries higher morbidity — longer hospital stay (3–5 days), more bleeding, longer recovery.
 Increasingly being replaced by HoLEP and robotic-assisted simple prostatectomy.

 What to Expect After Prostate Surgery